minetest-mods/digtron/README.txt

 * Offset - The location at which a periodic module triggers is globally uniform.
 This is handy if you want to line up the nodes you're building (for example, placing pillars and a crosspiece every 4 nodes in a tunnel, or punching alcoves in a wall to place glass windows).
 If you wish to change how the pattern lines up, modify the "offset" setting.

-Note that offset and period are calculated from the location of the *controller* node, which is shared across the whole array of modules, so it's not necessary to line up all of your builder heads in the same row or column.

 * Shift-right-clicking - since most of the nodes of the digging machine have control screens associated with right-clicking, building additional nodes on top of them or rotating them with the screwdriver requires the shift key to be held down when right-clicking on them.

 Detailed module guide